Office (TV series)

 It aired on STAR Vijay from 11 March 2013 to 5 June 2015 Monday through Friday at 10:00PM (IST).
 It was the first full workplace drama in the Tamil television industry.
+This programs was re-aired on Shakthi TV.

 Summary

 Office deals with the story and happenings of employees at Netech Solutions, an IT company.
 For Karthick, Vishnu, Raji, and Lakshmi, their office is a place where friendships and relationships bloom, even as they struggle to hold it together.